ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 [^3]: op. cit.

-The frustration that are « les affinités particulières des mots » for the surrealist poet are a blessing for us.
+The poet's frustration in regard to « les affinités particulières des mots » is a blessing for us.
 The poet seeks to create conflict zones within the language and legitimize the logic of the absurd: [“La terre est bleue comme une orange”](https://ss4ws.github.io/blog/2018/VIC/#/11).
-We seek the exact opposite with our students: we are happy when they are able to express themselves in a cohesive, albeit banal manner.
+Conversely, we seek the exact opposite with our students: we are happy when they are able to express themselves in a cohesive, albeit banal manner.

 ### 12. L'accouchement de pizza

 We are not immune, however, to some [“accidental surrealism”](https://ss4ws.github.io/blog/2018/VIC/#/12).
-Can you imagine what this student was trying to say?He translated an expression from English to French with the first word he found on the dictionary.
+Can you imagine what this student was trying to say?
+They translated an expression from English to French with the first word they found on the dictionary.

 ### 13. Cacophonie